FreneticLLC/FreneticModelConverter/README.md

 - Tree of nodes, starting with the root node, each encoded directly one after the other in line without padding.
 A node is defined as follows:
     - String: name of the node.
 Name usually corresponds to a mesh or bone by the same name.
     - Matrix4: The transformation of the node (relative to its parent node).
     - Integer: The number of child nodes.
 Root and branch nodes often have one or more child nodes.
-Leaf nodes have zero for this value, and no data included for the following this.
+Leaf nodes have zero for this value, and no data included for the list following this.
     - List of child-nodes, each encoded directly one after the other in line without padding.
 Each contained node is defined the same as the definition of node that contains this line.
 That is, nodes recursively contain more nodes (a tree structure).

 ### Licensing pre-note: